Creating application binaries for Linux that run on a wide range of distributions

 The easiest way to do that is by building on an old distribution (in a chroot or VM).
 Now (in 2017) using Debian 7 “Wheezy” (old-oldstable from 2013) should do the trick, it comes with glibc 2.13 and GCC 4.7.2 with corresponding libgcc 4.7.2 and libstdc++ 4.7.2 (GLIBCXX_3.4.17, CXXABI_1.3.6).

 Wheezy is lacking SDL2, but it’s a good idea to build the latest version yourself and bundle it with your game anyway, so just do that and link against that.

 But what if I need a (more) recent compiler?

-If you need a more recent compiler than GCC/G++ 4.7, because you need proper support for C++11 (or even newer), this is not enough..
+If you need a more recent compiler than GCC/G++ 4.7, for example because you need C++11 (or even newer) features not supported by GCC 4.7, this is not enough..

 And this is where the trouble starts.
 Building a newer GCC version (I used 5.4.0) yourself (on that old system/chroot) is easy enough - but that newer GCC version will build its own libstdc++ and libgcc and the binaries you build with it will need these newer versions.
 (Good news: At least the old libc will be good enough to link against.)

 So you just bundle libstc++.so.6 and libgcc_s.so.1 from GCC 5.4.0 with your game, use LD_LIBRARY_PATH or rpath $ORIGIN (see manpage and this article) to make sure your application uses those versions instead of those on the system and you’re done?

 Your application (most probably) uses further system libs, like libGL, libX* (or the wayland equivalents) etc - and those system libs are most probably using libgcc or even libstdc++.